 I have never been a huge fan of chocolate chip cookies.
 I think mainly because I have never found one with the right combination of ingredients.
 They’ve either had too much or too little brown or granulated sugar, or they were too thin, too hard and crispy, or too soft, or they didn’t have the right proportion of chocolate chips to cookie dough.
 Since I had never found one that I liked I was convinced that I just didn’t like chocolate chip cookies - which seems almost un-American to me.
 Then one day, my life changed.
-My boss has been bringing these cookies to all of our office parties for many years.
+A co-worker has been bringing these cookies to all of our office parties for many years.
 Finally one day I tried one and honestly it was love at first bite.
 These cookies are perfectly crisp on the outside and chewy in the center.
 And what really makes these cookies unique is the addition of the browned butter.
 That along with baking the cookies at a slightly higher temperature (375 degrees Fahrenheit) gives them a wonderful nutty, caramelized flavor and nice brown tops.
 Many thanks to Denise for finally giving me a chocolate chip cookie I could love.

 Adapted from Food and Wine, published June 2012